 IELTS vocabulary: important words from Cambridge 13 Test 1 Reading section; with meaning and explanations

-In this IELTS vocabulary post we’re looking at all the important words used in Cambridge 13 Test 1 Reading Passage 1, 2 & 3.
+In this IELTS vocabulary post, we’re looking at all the important words used in Cambridge 13 Test 1 Reading Passages 1, 2 & 3.
 Candidates can practice these words with the given meaning and try to make sentences with them in their free time.
 I hope that these words will help IELTS candidates understand the Reading Test better than before.

 IELTS Vocabulary: